 Metallography

-The supplier shall employ a certified laboratory to perform the metallographic tests described below5.4.4c5.4.4i.
+The supplier shall employ a certified laboratory to perform the metallographic tests specified in the requirements 5.4.4c to 5.4.4i.

 The customer shall approve the certification status of the laboratory.

 The joint to be sectioned shall be mounted in a low exotherm resin capable of being moulded without the application of external pressure.